 History the stamp represents:

 Benjamin Franklin was a remarkable man.
 His many impressive accomplishments, along with his success as the first postmaster general, earned Franklin a place on America’s first postage stamp in 1847.
 And since that time, he has appeared on dozens of US stamps.

 Considered by many historians to be the most influential and successful statesman America has ever had, Franklin was in the forefront of our founding fathers.
 He was the only individual to sign all four key documents in American history – the Declaration of Independence, the Treaty of Alliance with France, the Treaty of Peace with Great Britain, and the Constitution of the United States.
 As a diplomat to France during the Revolutionary War, he greatly aided America’s victory.

-Celebrating 150 years of U.S. postage stamps, America’s first stamps were reproduced with new denominations.
-This 50¢ stamp covers the international postcard rate.
+Celebrating 150 years of US postage stamps, America’s first stamps were reproduced with new denominations in 1997.
+The 50¢ Franklin stamp covered the international postcard rate.